vantage-sh/docs.vantage.sh/docs/connecting_github.md

 # GitHub

 Vantage ingests GitHub costs through the [GitHub Enhanced Billing API](https://docs.github.com/en/rest/billing/enhanced-billing).
-With this integration, you can track costs for GitHub services, such as Actions, Large File Storage, Copilot, Codespaces, and Packages.
-You can programmatically grant Vantage access to GitHub billing data for multiple organizations.
+With this integration, you can programmatically grant Vantage access to GitHub billing data for multiple organizations.

+## Supported Services {#supported-services}

+Vantage supports the following GitHub services:

+- Actions
+- Large File Storage
+- Copilot
+- Codespaces
+- Shared Storage
+- Packages
+- In addition to these services, you can also use existing Vantage tagging capabilities to track the underlying compute costs for self-hosted runners that run on a virtual machine, such as an EC2 instance, or in Kubernetes.

 ## Migrate to the New GitHub Billing Integration {#migrating}